4 Linear mixed model I

 colSums(bucket_per_color)

 We can see that there are now two buckets for each colour.
-Since the effect of each bucket color is replicated twice, it is possible to estimate the effect of color on frog weight.

 boxplot(weight ~ bucket, data = dat, col = levels(color))

-We can see that the variation across buckets is substantial, in fact it is larger than the variation within buckets.
+As before, we can see that the variation across buckets is substantial, in fact it is larger than the variation within buckets.
 That makes sense given that sigma_bucket > sigma_within.

 rho_pop <- sigma_bucket^2/(sigma_bucket^2 + sigma_within^2)